Care home practitioner

 What it's like

-Everyone you support would have different personalities and preferences.
-You’d make sure each person’s support plan was accurate, up to date and individual to them.
+Everyone you support will have different personalities and preferences.
+You’ll make sure each person’s support plan is accurate, up to date and unique to them.

 There are different groups of people you could work with.
 Most care homes support older people but others might specialise in supporting younger adults.

-check each person’s needs and keep records of their progress
+checking each person’s needs and keeping records of their progress

-review support plans and find ways to improve someone’s care
+reviewing support plans and finding ways to improve someone’s care

-provide personal care, such as helping people wash, go to the toilet, dress and eat
+providing personal care such as helping people wash, go to the toilet, dress and eat

-help with daily living skills such as shopping and dealing with money
+helping with daily living skills like shopping and dealing with money

-liaise with people’s families and arrange family and home visits
+liaising with people’s families to arrange family and home visits

-You would work in a team with other health and social care professionals.
-You’d also work in partnership with other agencies including the NHS and local authority.
-It will be important to maintain good relationships with family members and carers.
+You'll work in a team with other health and social care professionals.
+You’ll also collaborate with other agencies including the NHS and local authority.
+It's important you maintain good relationships with residents' family members and carers.

-With experience, you could be promoted to a care service supervisor role and lead a team or manage a budget.
+Most care home practitioner positions will pay an hourly wage, but some may be salaried.
+With experience, you could be promoted to a care service supervisor or care service manager role.
+In these positions, you'll lead a team or manage a budget.

 Explore more information about this job